rweigel/joss_nndepaper/paper.md

 # Statement of need

 The current standard methods for solving differential equations (Finite Element Method) and Finite Difference Method (FDM)) have long been used for magnetohydrodynamical models.
-However, these methods can be complicated to parallelize, and can involve large storage requirements for model outputs.
+However, these methods can be complicated to parallelize and can involve large storage requirements for model outputs.
 A neural network approach provides straightforward parallelization, due to the independent characteristics of the computational nodes in each network layer.
-Additionally, the trained network solution is more compact than a FDM or FEM solution, since only the network weights and biases are required.
-Additionally, the neural network solution is mesh-free, and does not require recomputation or interpolation to retrieve the solution at a non-grid point, as is the case with FDM or FEM.
+Additionally, the trained network solution is more compact than an FDM or FEM solution, since only the network weights and biases are required.
+Additionally, the neural network solution is mesh-free and does not require recomputation or interpolation to retrieve the solution at a non-grid point, as is the case with FDM or FEM.
 Once the network is trained, computing a solution is simply a matter of a series of simple matrix multiplications, one per network layer.
 The trained solution is essentially an expansion of the analytical solution in a series of arbitrary differentiable basis functions, and therefore the trained solution is also differentiable, which is particularly useful when computing gradients and fluxes in models of physical phenomena.

+The `nnde` package addresses a specific need - it provides a complete implementation of a standard algorithm for solving differential equations with neural networks - the trial function approach.
+This code can be used as a starting point for implementing other algorithms to solve ODEs and PDEs with neural networks.
+The code is structured in a simple fashion, with a relatively class hierarchy, and extensive internal comments to assist the user in understanding the approach.
+This code emphasizes readability and explicit code structure over speed, and many opportunities for code optimization remain.

 # Description